Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Conclusion

 \section{Conclusion}

-In conclusion, we calculated the restricted free energy $F(m)$ as a function of polarization $m$ for the square-lattice $J_1$-$J_2$ Ising model (at $J_2 < |J_1| / 2$) within RLFA and using the MC method.
-Both approaches indicate the appearance of metastable states at low temperature, corresponding to local minima of $F(m)$ along the $m$ coordinate.
-The zero-polarization metastable state predicted by RLFA reflects the true metastable states with various polarization values at $m \gtrsim 0.5$ that appear in our exact calculation and MC simulations of the restricted free energy.
-We show that RLFA predicts the slab-droplet phase transition for the $J_1$-$J_2$ Ising model as a kink in the polarization dependence of $F(m)$.
-Exact calculations of $F(m)$ for a sample size of $L = 6$ reveal also additional slab-droplet transitions at $J_2 > 0.25$.
-We believe, easy-to-use RLFA can help reveal the presence of metastable states and geometrical phase transitions in more complex systems, e.g., with site or bond disorder and spin tunneling in a transverse field.
+The Landau free energy calculated within RLFA for the square-lattice $J_1$-$J_2$ Ising model has a local minimum at zero polarization for $J_2 \in (0, |J_1|/2)$ at low temperature in the ferromagnetic state, indicating a metastable state.
+This reflects the appearance of local minima (metastable states) with various polarization values in the restricted free energy, which was calculated exactly and using MC simulations.
+The restricted free energy as a function of nearest-neighbor correlations shows several more metastable states, although all of them represent only the lowest energy part (with a minimum number of domains) of the metastable states observed after low-temperature quenching in~\cite{abalmasov2023}.
+We also show that RLFA predicts the slab-droplet phase transition as a kink in the polarization dependence of the Landau free energy at low temperature, and explain this by averaging over different spin configurations within RLFA.
+At the same time, the restricted free energy reveals additional slab-droplet transitions at $J_2 > |J_1|/4$, which may be important for applications.
+Finally, we believe that metastable states should be taken into account when considering the low-temperature behavior of materials described by the $J_1$-$J_2$ Ising model.
+In addition, easy-to-use RLFA can help reveal the presence of metastable states and geometrical phase transitions in more complex systems, e.g., with site or bond disorder and spin tunneling in a transverse field.